huggingface/blog/tips-for-sentence-transformers.md

 > Compute dense vector representations for sentences, paragraphs, and images

-In a nutshell, Sentence Transformers answers one question: What if we could treat sentences as points in a multi-dimensional space?
-This means that ST lets you give it an arbitrary string of text (e.g. “I’m so glad I learned to code with Python!”) and it’ll transform it to a vector, such as `[0.2, 0.5, 1.3, 0.9]`.
-Another sentence, such as “Python is a great programming language.”, would be transformed to a different vector.
-These vectors are called “embeddings”, and [they play an important role in Machine Learning](https://medium.com/@b.terryjack/nlp-everything-about-word-embeddings-9ea21f51ccfe).
+In a nutshell, Sentence Transformers answers one question: What if we could treat sentences as points in a multi-dimensional vector space?
+This means that ST lets you give it an arbitrary string of text (e.g., “I’m so glad I learned to code with Python!”), and it’ll transform it into a vector, such as `[0.2, 0.5, 1.3, 0.9]`.
+Another sentence, such as “Python is a great programming language.”, would be transformed into a different vector.
+These vectors are called “embeddings,” and [they play an essential role in Machine Learning](https://medium.com/@b.terryjack/nlp-everything-about-word-embeddings-9ea21f51ccfe).
+If these two sentences were embedded with the same model, then both would coexist in the same vector space, allowing for many interesting possibilities.

-What makes ST particularly useful is that, once you’ve generated some embeddings, you can use the built-in utility functions to compare how similar one sentence is to another, ***including synonyms!*** 🤯 One way to do this is with [“Cosine Similarity”](https://www.machinelearningplus.com/nlp/cosine-similarity/), and with ST you can skip all the pesky math and just call the *very* handy `util.cos_sim` function to get a score from -1 to 1 that signifies how “similar” the sentences are – the bigger the score is, the more similar the sentences are!
+What makes ST particularly useful is that, once you’ve generated some embeddings, you can use the built-in utility functions to compare how similar one sentence is to another, ***including synonyms!*** 🤯 One way to do this is with the [“Cosine Similarity”](https://www.machinelearningplus.com/nlp/cosine-similarity/) function.
+With ST, you can skip all the pesky math and call the *very* handy `util.cos_sim` function to get a score from -1 to 1 that signifies how “similar” the embedded sentences are in the vector space they share – the bigger the score is, the more similar the sentences are!

 <figure class="image table text-center m-0 w-full">
   <img style="border:none;" alt="A flowchart showing sentences being embedded with Sentence Transformers, and then compared with Cosine Similarity" src="assets/83_st_first_project/sentence-transformers-explained.svg" />
   <figcaption>After embedding sentences, we can compare them with Cosine Similarity.</figcaption>
 </figure>

-Being able to compare sentences by similarity means that if we have a collection of sentences or paragraphs, we can quickly find the ones that match a particular search query with a process called *[semantic search](https://www.sbert.net/examples/applications/semantic-search/README.html)*.
+Comparing sentences by similarity means that if we have a collection of sentences or paragraphs, we can quickly find the ones that match a particular search query with a process called *[semantic search](https://www.sbert.net/examples/applications/semantic-search/README.html)*.
+For some specific applications of this, see [this tutorial for making a GitHub code-searcher](https://huggingface.co/spaces/sentence-transformers/Sentence_Transformers_for_semantic_search) or this other tutorial on [building an FAQ engine](https://huggingface.co/blog/getting-started-with-embeddings) using Sentence Transformers.

 ## Why learn to use Sentence Transformers?

 First, it offers a low-barrier way to get hands-on experience with state-of-the-art models to generate [embeddings](https://daleonai.com/embeddings-explained).
-I found that creating my own sentence embeddings was a powerful learning tool which helped strengthen my understanding of how modern models work with text, and it also got the creative juices flowing for ideation!
-Within a few minutes of loading up the `msmarco-MiniLM-L-6-v3` model in a Jupyter notebook I’d come up with a bunch of fun project ideas just from embedding some sentences and running some of ST’s utility functions on them.
+I found that creating my own sentence embeddings was a powerful learning tool that helped strengthen my understanding of how modern models work with text, and it also got the creative juices flowing for ideation!
+Within a few minutes of loading up the [msmarco-MiniLM-L-6-v3 model](https://huggingface.co/sentence-transformers/msmarco-MiniLM-L-6-v3) in a Jupyter notebook I’d come up with a bunch of fun project ideas just from embedding some sentences and running some of ST’s utility functions on them.

-Sentence Transformers is also an accessible entry-point to many important ML concepts that you can branch off into.
+Second, Sentence Transformers is an accessible entry-point to many important ML concepts that you can branch off into.
 For example, you can use it to learn about [clustering](https://www.sbert.net/examples/applications/clustering/README.html), [model distillation](https://www.sbert.net/examples/training/distillation/README.html), and even launch into text-to-image work with [CLIP](https://www.sbert.net/examples/applications/image-search/README.html).
 In fact, Sentence Transformers is so versatile that it’s skyrocketed to almost 8,000 stars on GitHub, with [more than 3,000 projects and packages depending on it](https://github.com/UKPLab/sentence-transformers/network/dependents?dependent_type=REPOSITORY&package_id=UGFja2FnZS00ODgyNDAwNzQ%3D).
 On top of the official docs, there’s an abundance of community-created content (look for some links at the end of this post 👀), and the library’s ubiquity has made it [popular in research](https://twitter.com/NimaBoscarino/status/1535331680805801984?s=20&t=gd0BycVE-H4_10G9w30DcQ).

+Third, embeddings are key for several industrial applications.
+Google searches use embeddings to [match text to text and text to images](https://cloud.google.com/blog/topics/developers-practitioners/meet-ais-multitool-vector-embeddings); Snapchat uses them to "[serve the right ad to the right user at the right time](https://eng.snap.com/machine-learning-snap-ad-ranking)"; and Meta (Facebook) uses them for [their social search](https://research.facebook.com/publications/embedding-based-retrieval-in-facebook-search/).
+In other words, embeddings allow you to build things like chatbots, recommendation systems, zero-shot classifiers, image search, FAQ systems, and more.

-On top of it all, it’s also supported with a ton of  [Hugging Face integrations](https://huggingface.co/docs/hub/sentence-transformers) 🤗
+On top of it all, it’s also supported with a ton of [Hugging Face integrations](https://huggingface.co/docs/hub/sentence-transformers) 🤗.

 ## Tackling your first project

-So you’ve decided to check out Sentence Transformers and worked through some of the examples in the docs… now what?
+So you’ve decided to check out Sentence Transformers and worked through some examples in the docs… now what?
 Your first self-driven project (I call these Rocket Launch projects 🚀) is a big step in your learning journey, and you’ll want to make the most of it!
 Here’s a little recipe that I like to follow when I’m trying out a new tool:

 1. **Do a brain dump of everything you know the tool’s capable of**: For Sentence Transformers this includes generating sentence embeddings, comparing sentences, [retrieve and re-rank for complex search tasks](https://www.sbert.net/examples/applications/retrieve_rerank/README.html), clustering, and searching for similar documents with [semantic search](https://www.sbert.net/examples/applications/semantic-search/README.html).
 2. **Reflect on some interesting data sources:** There’s a huge collection of datasets on the [Hugging Face Hub](https://huggingface.co/datasets), or you can also consult lists like [awesome-public-datasets](https://github.com/awesomedata/awesome-public-datasets) for some inspiration.
 You can often find interesting data in unexpected places – your municipality, for example, may have an [open data portal](https://opendata.vancouver.ca/pages/home/).
 You’re going to spend a decent amount of time working with your data, so you may as well pick datasets that excite you!